eagle840/killercoda-labs/workInProgress/python_gradio/intro.md

-This lab is for a Basic Ubuntu setup, for use as a template for other labs, with various killercoda commands in.
+This lab is for a Gradio working alongside Tensorflow and Pipelines (Huggingface)